How to manage remote teams

-An then make the culture revolve around the philosophy.
+And then make the culture revolve around the philosophy.

 Zapier are probably the kings of this organisational setup in tech.

-It isn’t just the shiny 100% remote tech companies that have made an environment of trust and respect central to their culture, so that communication between globally located employees remains crystal clear.
+It isn’t just the shiny 100% remote tech companies that have made an environment of trust and respect central to their culture so that communication between globally located employees remains crystal clear.

 But check out the big hitters that are offering location-no-object telecommuting opportunities to ensure they get the skills they need.

 That’s kind of our own story too.
-You can choose a location and build your business anywhere and we’re proud to see our team and their families benefit from a better quality of life by the coast.
+You can choose a location and build your business anywhere and we’re proud to see our team and their families benefit from a better quality of life by the wild Atlantic coast.